3.4 Career guidance and counselling

 The staff of this service offer consultations and training activities to support job-seekers in searching for jobs independently by giving them the required information, knowledge and abilities.

-The job of Kaleido-DG is to provide support to schoolchildren in their intellectual, mental, physical and social development.
+The job of Kaleido Ostbelgien is to provide support to schoolchildren in their intellectual, mental, physical and social development.
 They also provide sex counselling as part of their activity.

 The staff are psychologists, nurses, doctors and social workers who work together in a team and thus ensure an integrated approach.
 In the German-speaking Community there are four hubs in Büllingen, Kelmis, Eupen and Sankt Vith.